 - Small light source minimises luminaire shadowing

-- Unique spectral light output influences plant physiology.
+- Unique spectral output influences plant physiology.

-Plants Need PAR plus Blue Light, UV-A & UV-B
+Plants Need Blue Light, UV-A & UV-B

 Plants have evolved over millions of years to exploit sunlight’s full spectrum to power photosynthesis for growth and to regulate various developmental processes.

-The UV-A and UV-B wavelengths in the natural sunlight spectrum activate a plant’s natural defence mechanisms, producing proteins that act as a “sun screen” for protection against harmful light.
+The UV-A and UV-B wavelengths in sunlight activate a plant’s natural defence mechanisms, producing proteins that act as a “sun screen” for protection against harmful light.
 These influence photomorphogenic responses including gene regulation, flavonoid biosynthesis, leaf and epidermal cell expansion, stomatal density, stress and increased photosynthetic efficiency.
 This synthesis of proteins in crops improves disease resistance, colour, fragrance, taste and potency.
 The more UV exposure, the more such proteins are produced.

-For example, when a plant detects UV-B at 288 nm, it produces the UVR8 protein.
+When a plant detects UV-B at 288 nm, it produces the UVR8 protein.
 This protein acts as a chemical ‘messenger’, which in turn, signals to the plant to secrete more oils and resins to help protect the plant, and just as importantly its seeds, from potentially harmful UV-B rays.
 UV-B boosts the production of flavonoids and terpenes within the plant, these powerful compounds dictate the flavour, aroma and colour of plants flowers.
 These qualities are essential in commercial crop production.

 HEP Plasma Lighting Technology